Home Pregnancy Test (cont.)

 - The manufacturer's phone number if you have questions

-- Only use tests regulated by FDA: Ask the pharmacist or check the FDA database at How Can You Know if a Home Use Test Is Regulated by the FDA.
-If a test is not regulated by FDA, the US government has not determined the product to be reasonably safe or effective.
+- Only use tests regulated by FDA: Ask the pharmacist how you can know if a home use test is regulated by the FDA.
+If a test is FDA approved, the US government has not determined the product to be reasonably safe or reliable.

 - Follow all instructions: You must follow all test instructions to get an accurate result.
 Most home tests require specific timing, materials, and sample amounts.
 You should also check the expiration dates and storage conditions before performing a test to make sure the components still work correctly.